dillon725/personal-projects/README.md

 # Personal Projects
 This repository is used to share personal projects I've completed.
-My first project is from my DataQuest course.
+The files are Jupyter notebooks which contain the code and analyses for my projects.